fastrgv/hbox/README.md

 ### Puller-Deadlock Avoidance

-Working backward avoids many problems, but I noticed that Puller-deadlocked intermediate states can occur.
-When making a box move, I now check that it lands on a statically-precalculated pull-valid box position.
+Working backward avoids many problems, but Puller-deadlocked intermediate states still occur.
+When making a box pull, I now check that it lands on a statically-precalculated pull-valid box position.

+### More on puller deadlocks

+The walls and the box being pulled can create deadlocks, which can be precalculated & avoided.

+But many dynamic deadlocks, puller-corrals created by the current box configuration, still occur during the course of a backward solution.
+Some of these are temporary.
+An example of a puller-corral of size 5 that is escapable is:

+	# # # # #
+	o $ @ o #
+	$ o o o #
+	# # # # #

+All puller-corrals of size 4 or less seem to be dead ends, so I wrote a test version of hbox that detected and avoided [dynamic] p-corrals of size 4 or less and found that it ran Ok but was typically much slower.
+Thus, it seems that it takes longer to detect and avoid small p-corrals than to simply ignore them.
+Moreover this tends to support Frank Takes' implication that one can ignore the puller-deadlocks encountered during a backwards solution.

+Analyzing large p-corrals for possible deadlocks is likely too complex.

 ### SplayTree-Priority-Queue